tc39/proposal-observable/EventTargetObservable.md

 }
 ```

-Any implementer of `EventTarget` can additionally implement this interface to make it possible to adapt the `EventTarget` to an `Observable.`
+Any implementer of `EventTarget` can additionally implement this interface to make it possible to adapt that `EventTarget` to an `Observable.`

 ## Design Considerations

-The semantics of `EventTarget` and `Observable`'s subscription APIs cleanly overlap.
+The semantics of `EventTarget` and `Observable`'s subscription APIs overlap cleanly.
 Both share the following semantics...

 * the ability to synchronously subscribe and unsubscribe from notifications
 * the ability to synchronously dispatch notifications
-* errors thrown from notification handlers are reported to the host, but are not propagated
+* errors thrown from notification handlers are reported to the host rather than being propagated

-`EventTarget`s support additional semantics which pertain to the way events are propagated the DOM.
-The aim of the proposed design is to provide an API that allow `EventTarget`-specific semantics to be described at the point of adaptation, thereby allowing the semantics of EventTarget to be narrowed to those of Observable without impacting expressiveness.
+`EventTarget`s subscription APIs support additional semantics to control the way in which events are propagated through the DOM.
+The aim of the proposed `on` method's API design is to allow these concerns to be handled at the point of adaptation, thereby preventing a loss of expressiveness.

 The `on` method accepts an `OnOptions` dictionary object.
 The `OnOptions` dictionary extends the DOM's `AddEventListenerOptions` dictionary object and adds two additional fields:

 1. `receiveError`
 2. `handler`

+### The  `OnOptions` `receiveError` member

-The `receiveError` member indicates whether or not events with type error are dispatched to Observers error methods.
+The `receiveError` member indicates whether or not events with type "error" are dispatched to each Observer's  `error` methods.

-The `handler` callback function is invoked on the event object prior to the event being dispatched to the Observable's Observers.
-The handler is intended to be used to allow developers to execute stateful operations on the Event object within the current tick.

-## Example Usage

-### Image Preloading

-In the example below an `Observable` is created which dispatches a "load" event completes when an image successfully preloads, and dispatches an "error" notification if the image load is unsuccessful.
+In the example below the  `on` method is used to create an `Observable` which dispatches an Image's "load" event to its observers.
+Setting the "once" member of the OnOptions to true results in a `complete`  notification being dispatched to the observers immediately afterwards, resulting in unsubscription from all of the Image's underlying events.

 ```js
 const displayImage = document.querySelector("#displayImage");